 Software Implementation Details

-The four magnetic sensors (S1, S2, S3, and S4) shown in Figure 3(b) sense the magnetic field generated from each leg.
-Our ultimate goal is to generate a transfer function that converts these magnetic fields into current wave flowing through each leg.
-Since we are interested in predicting real power, we need to predict both the RMS value of the current wave and phase angle between the current and voltage wave.
+The four magnetic sensors (S1, S2, S3, and S4) shown in Figure 3 sense the magnetic field generated from each leg of the breaker panel.
+Our goal is to generate a transfer function that converts these magnetic fields into current waveforms flowing through only each of the main legs.
+Since we are interested in predicting real power, we need to predict both the RMS value of the current waveform and phase angle between the current and voltage waveform.
 Therefore we decided to predict the current waveform instead of just the RMS value.

-However, creating a transfer function is not trivial because of some fundamental characteristics of breaker panel and magnetic field:
+Creating a transfer function to compute the current waveform given the magnetic flux is non-trivial because of challenges posed by fundamental characteristics of breaker panel and the sensed magnetic field:

-In addition to two main legs, breaker panel also consists of other electrical wires going through all the breaker switches (see Figure 5(a)).
-Figure 5(b) shows a closer look at our sensor placement.
-As we see, multiple wires are passing around the main legs and each of those radiates some amount of magnetic field.
-The magnetic pickup sensors we used are sensitive enough to catch all of them.
-However, we are only interested in the magnetic field radiated from two main legs.
-All the magnetic field radiated from the surrounding wires should be eliminated during the prediction.
-In other words, the transfer function should be able to identify only the changes going through the two main legs.
+Stray Magnetic Flux: In addition to the main feeds, breaker panel also consists of other electrical wires going through all the breaker switches.
+There are also wires passing around the main lines and each of those radiates good amount of magnetic field depending on the current flowing through them.
+Figure 2 shows a sample illustration of this situation.
+The magnetic pickup sensors catch the magnetic field radiated from all them.
+However, we are only interested in the magnetic field radiated from the main lines.
+All the magnetic field radiated from the surrounding wires need to be eliminated during the prediction.
+In other words, the transfer function should be able to identify flux changes caused only by the two main legs.

-The amount of magnetic field sensors receive depends on the distance between the legs and sensors.
-Our ultimate goal is to create a placement invariant system that works on any position of the breaker panel.
+Position of Sensor: The amount of magnetic field sensors receive depends on the distance between the legs and sensors.
+Our goal is to create a placement invariant system that works on any position of the breaker panel.
 Hence the transfer function should accommodate any distance between the legs and sensors.

-Current flowing through each leg contributes to the sensed magnetic field of all four sensors.
-But we don’t know how much each leg contributes to each sensor.
-For example in Figure 5(b), the leftmost and rightmost magnetic sensors are probably influenced mostly by the left leg and right leg, respectively.
+Isolating flux from each main leg: Current flowing through each line contributes to the sensed magnetic field of all four sensors.
+However, we don’t know a priori how much each line contributes to each sensor.
+For example in Figure 3, the leftmost and rightmost magnetic sensors are probably influenced mostly by the leftmost leg and rightmost leg, respectively.
 But the ratio of influence is unknown.
 For the two middle sensors, the scenario is even more unpredictable.
 The transfer function should be able to figure out the ratio by which each leg influences each sensor.

-Finally, despite having guidelines from NEMA and NEC, internal wiring of breaker panels varies a lot among each other depending on the skill of the electrician who installed it.
+Breaker panel wiring uncertainty: Finally, despite having guidelines from NEMA and NEC, internal wiring of breaker panels varies a lot among each other depending on the skill of the electrician who installed it.
 The transfer function should be able to work with any breaker panel with any type of wiring.

-Because of all these characteristics that vary across different breaker panels, same amount of electrical load induces different amount of magnetic field in different panels.
+Because of all these characteristics that vary across different breaker panels, same amount of electrical load induces different amounts of magnetic field in different panels.
 In fact even in the same panel with the same positioning of sensor unit, the relationship between load and magnetic field depends on the existing magnetic field inside the whole panel.
-For example, let us say that the baseline current through one leg is I1 and a positive change of Ich amount brings a positive change of Sch1 in S1.
-Now if the baseline current changes to I2, same positive Ich change will bring a different amount of change Sch2.
-Depending on the presence of magnetic fields radiated from different wires, the value of Sch2 can even be negative despite of sa positive Ich value
+For example, let us say that the baseline current through one leg is I1 and a positive change of Ich amount results in a positive change of Sch1 in S1.
+If the baseline current changes to I2, the same positive Ich change will cause a different amount of change Sch2.
+Depending on how the magnetic fields radiated from different wires and their constructive or destructive interference, the value of Sch2 could even be negative despite a positive Ich value.